rasmusthorsson/mfpg/README.md

 https://github.com/webern/mx) for MusicXML parsing.

-The program is available through binaries for Linux and Windows, either using a command-line interface or a GUI which can be found under the <i>Releases</i> section.
-The GUI looks for the <i>resources.xrc</i> file in the same directory for graphical elements and as such should be placed in the same directory as the binary.
+The program is available through binaries for Linux and Windows, either using a command-line interface or a GUI.
+Both of these binaries can be found in the respective compressed directories under <i>Releases</i>.
+The <i>resources.xrc</i> file is also included in the same compressed directory and is used by the GUI for graphical elements and as such should be kept in the same directory as the binary.
 However, the GUI can run without the xrc file if preferred, albeit with a different look.

 ## Manual Compilation